-Stanfield: Pols pose threat to clean energy in Michigan
+Stanfield: Pols a threat to clean energy in Michigan

 Senate Majority Leader Mitch McConnell, the Republican who represents coal-rich Kentucky, has been urging states to “just say no’’ to a federal plan to limit dangerous carbon pollution from power plants.
 It is a political stunt aimed at blocking the Environmental Protection Agency’s Clean Power Plan — the centerpiece of President Barack Obama’s climate action initiative — and is the latest in a big polluter agenda that threatens public health and the environment in Michigan.